 Search intent data aids in editorial planning.
 Search engine algorithms are sophisticated enough to instantaneously associate a query with a topic group, rather than specific keywords.

 If a user types a single word or phrase, search engines will serve answers to questions.
 This allows the search engine to present various results for every type of intent attempting to serve content best suited to answer the query.
 The searcher will receive increasingly personalized results depending on what questions they click in the People Also Ask box.

 Content marketers must look at the related questions to understand what pertinent content exists and assess the content quality of ranking pages.

-Invoking this exercise creates a more robust content strategy to be aware of the saturation of the content landscape, assess competitor’s library of content and determine what opportunities exist.
+Invoking this exercise leads to the creation of a more robust content strategy with greater awareness of the saturation of the content landscape.
+Assessing competitors' libraries of content helps determine what other content opportunities exist.

 SEO and Search Intent

 A strategy to optimize for search intent must be in place before any content is created.
 At Silverback, the content marketing team works very closely with the SEO team.
 Through the Editorial SEO process, each piece of content — from ideation to optimization — is intended to show up in the SERP results to satisfy the searcher.

 “Search engines have become much more accurate at categorizing different queries into different buckets within the buyer's journey and providing enough transparency so we can then figure out the awareness keywords, consideration keywords, and transactional keywords,” says Amy Goffe, SEO account manager at Silverback.